 Fourth Grade Morning Work

 A good morning work routine is one of the most important parts of the day.
+It’s also a great way to continuously review what 4th graders should know.
 It sets your pace and allows students to feel organized and prepared.
 This post shares some of my favorite ideas for morning work.
 It also mentions how to incorporate a soft start to your day.
-This morning work activity reviews all major content that 4th graders should know.
+This morning work activity reviews all major content that 4th graders should know by the end of the school year.

 What 4th Graders Should Know – Reading